 The clubhouse is located a nice walking distance of about a mile from downtown Tampere, at the Pyynikki observation tower.
-The room was used by the Finnish Broadcasting Corporation for operating their local MW transmitter before we moved in.
-You can find the exact location with APRS as well.
+The room was built for the Finnish Broadcasting Corporation in 1930 to house their local MW transmitter.
+We were given the opportunity to move in to the premises in 1977 after the 1485 kHz station was closed down.
+You can find the exact location on APRS as well.

 You can get to the clubhouse also by bus.
-Local bus line 15 (get off at Pyynikinharju, nr.
+Local bus line 31 (get off at Pyynikinharju, stop nr.
 2026) will bring you to the top of the ridge.
 With other lines you’ll have some 100 or 200 steps to ascend.
 Please see the Tampere Bus Route Planner for details.

 If you wish to visit the clubhouse, it’s a good idea to call on the local FM repeater system or the digital DMR network in the Tampere region talkgroup (see below for details).
 The clubhouse monitors both systems during club activities.

 - There is adequate parking space, and a cafeteria in the building.

 - Enough space for meetings, a comprehensive station and an electronics/RF laboratory.

 - A small separate warehouse for cables, surplus radios and other hardware.

 - No rodents in a house built of granite.